Pandora Premium opens to all, invites no longer needed

 Pandora Premium is not Pandora’s only paid tier, however.
 The company had previously launched Pandora Plus, a $5 per month service that includes a wider feature set – like the ability to skip more songs, access more replays and listen offline.
 That service launched with a smaller catalog of around 2 million tracks, compared with the 40+ million available on Premium.
 But today both services offer the same amount of content, the company says.

 The Premium service has a few advantages over rivals, ranging from its attractive design thanks to the acquisition of the well-built Rdio back in 2015 and its teams’ talents, as well as its recommendations that draw from users’ longtime listening history on Pandora’s popular radio app.
-Pandora is focusing these recommendations to include new album suggestions, too, in addition to just a set of tracks you might like.
+Pandora is focusing these recommendations to include new album suggestions in addition to just a set of tracks you might like.

 Pandora also says it has filtered its catalog to remove the “karaoke tracks, knock-off covers and pet sounds” that bog down other services, and it uses its “Music Genome Project” technology to help users automatically build their playlists.